Epictetus/mike/README.md

 Mike is fully functional, extremaly fast web browser for testing purposes.
 Mike provides JavaScript support powered by awesome V8 engine from Google.

-## Building development environment
+## Dependencies

-Obviously first you have to install dependencies (replace `apt-get install` with your package manager's command).
+Before you start working with mike you have to install following dependencies (replace `apt-get install` with your favourite package manager's command).

 Runtime dependencies:

-    $ apt-get install scons libpcre libcurl libpthread
+    $ apt-get autotools scons libpcre libcurl libpthread

 Development dependencies:

-    $ apt-get install cppunit ruby
+    $ apt-get install libcppunit-dev ruby
     $ gem install sinatra # used by dummy web app for testing

-### Preparation

-We're using few external dependencies as git submodules so you have to do few extra steps after first time clone:
+**NOTICE**: if you run the tests, and there is no results then you should read this file more carefouly... especially that 2 code lines above =P. Just install cppunit.

+## Getting source

+Clone repo and update submodules:

-    $ git clone git://github.com/nu7hatch/mike.git && cd mike
+    $ git clone git@github.com/nu7hatch/mike
     $ git submodule init
     $ git submodule update

+## Installing V8

+Some distros (i.a.
+Arch Linux) provides `libv8` in repository.
+If your operating system doesn't provide then you need to install one on your own, or used vendored version provided by mike in `deps/vi` directory.

+    $ cd deps/v8
+    $ scons library=static mode=release snapshot=off arch=XXX # arch can be either ia32 or x64

+On some machines V8 may need extra parameters like `-fPIC` or `-fno-builtin-memcpy` flags.
+If you encounter any problems then search V8 documentation for solutions.

+## Running mike

-Mike uses autotools, so first you have to reconfigure your local copy:
+Mike uses autotools, so first thing you have do is to reconfigure your local copy.
+You should use our bundled script:

-    $ autoreconf -i
-    $ ./configure
+    $ ./autogen.sh

+**NOTICE**: Never use `autoreconf -i` implicitly.
+There are some custom config headers which shouldn't be recreated with autoheader!

-If you want to use different installation of V8 engine you can run configure with `--with-v8`
+If you want to use custom build of V8, then you need to use `--with-v8` flag to tell where mike should look it for:
-option:

-    $ ./configure --with-v8=/absolute/path/to/v8
+    $ ./configure --with-v8=$(pwd)/deps/v8

-### Building V8

-If you don't have installed v8 in your system then you can use development version bundled in `deps/v8`.
-Mike provides target to build that local v8 version:

-    $ make v8

-### Compilation and testing
+**NOTICE**: You have to specify absolute path to V8 location.

 Making and cleaning up goes standard way.
 Running tests goes with `make test` command instead of `make check` because we need to run few extra things before actual tests will start.
+That approach was just easier than dealing with custom autotools stuff :).

     $ make
     $ make test
     $ make clean

+**TIP**: If you feel like make verbosity is to loud, you can pass `--enable-silent-rules` flag to `autogen.sh` or use `V` parameter in make:

+    $ ./autogen.sh --enable-silent-rules
+    $ make
+    # make V=1 # verbose mode

-### OSX Quirks
+## OSX Quirks

 If youre a Mac user, you'll be probably very happy that you can play a little bit more with some extra stuff to build Mike in development mode.
 If you're encountering problems